mbhall88/mbhall88.github.io/_posts/2019-02-01-benchmark-guppy-algorithms.md

 For an upcoming project I am going to be doing *a lot* of basecalling of *Mycobacterium tuberculosis* and given the project will involve assessing metrics heavily reliant on read accuracy I thought it best to invest some time in deciding which algorithm to go with.
 Another reason for my indecision came when I read a [recent blog from Keith Robison](https://omicsomics.blogspot.com/2018/12/flappie-vs-albacore-via-counterr.html) which showed that maybe the new flip-flop algorithm doesn't work well with organisms that have a higher GC content.

 As *M. tuberculosis* has a GC content around 65% I thought it best to do a little benchmarking of the two basecalling algorithms first.
-Unfortunately for me, I couldn't really rely on the results from [Ryan Wick's wonderful basecalling comparison](https://github.com/rrwick/Basecalling-comparison) due to the species he used, *E. coli*, having a roughly even GC content, and also the comparison has not been updated since the release of the new Guppy and flip-flop algorithm.
+Unfortunately for me, I couldn't really rely on the results from [Ryan Wick's wonderful basecalling comparison](https://github.com/rrwick/Basecalling-comparison) due to the species he used, *E. coli*, having a roughly even GC content.

+*Note*: Just before publishing this post Ryan [released an updated version of the comparison as a preprint](https://www.biorxiv.org/node/164533.full).
+In the test set there was one bacteria, *Stenotrophomonas maltophilia*, with a [GC content similar](https://www.ncbi.nlm.nih.gov/genome/?term=Stenotrophomonas%20maltophilia[Organism]&cmd=DetailsSearch) to *M. tuberculosis*.
+Figure 2 in that paper shows flip-flop as having a higher read identity than the default Guppy algorithm.

 What I will do here is walk through a small-scale basecalling algorithm comparison of the default Guppy algorithm and the flip-flop algorithm that comes as a config option with Guppy.